 As part of the Directors' consideration of the appropriateness of adopting the going concern basis in preparing the Annual Report, a range of forward-looking severe, but plausible, scenario analyses have been considered.
 The scenarios modelled are based on a range of economic assumptions.
-The Bank in all such scenarios is expected to continue to operate with sufficient levels of liquidity and capital for next twelve months from the date of signing of these financial statements, with the capital ratios and capital resources in excess of regulatory requirements.
+In all such scenarios, the Bank is expected to continue operating with sufficient liquidity levels and capital for the next 12 months from the date of approval of these financial statements, with the capital ratios and capital resources in excess of regulatory requirements.
 In making this assessment, the Directors have also considered the operational resilience of the Bank, noting that the business has successfully adapted to new ways of working and that operational and system performance have been maintained, and are expected to continue to be.

-In conclusion, the Directors have determined that there is no material uncertainty that casts doubt over the Bank's ability to continue as a going concern for the next 12 months from the date of the approval of these financial statements.
+In conclusion, the Directors have determined that there is no material uncertainty that casts doubt over the Bank's ability to continue as a going concern for the next 12 months from the date of approval of these financial statements.
 Accordingly, the Directors continue to adopt the going concern basis in preparing the Annual Report.